-- To elect all nine director nominees to serve for a one-year term and until their successors are duly elected and qualified: - 2.
-To approve an amendment to the Quad/Graphics, Inc. 2020 Omnibus Incentive Plan; - 3.
-To conduct an advisory vote to approve the compensation of our named executive officers as disclosed in the accompanying proxy statement; - To conduct an advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; and - 5.
+- To elect all nine director nominees to serve for a one-year term and until their successors are duly elected and qualified; - 2.
+To approve an amendment to the Quad/Graphics, Inc. 2020 Omnibus Incentive Plan; and - 3.
 To consider and act upon such other business as may properly come before the meeting or any adjournment or postponement thereof.